All Episodes

 Nope.

-And I don't think people realize, too, the amount of government money that goes into these brain energy companies out here.
+And I don't think people realize, too, the amount of government money that goes into these green energy companies out here.

-I've interviewed with them and and when I was uh in between jobs interviewing and the amount of money that they're getting from even the state of California and the government.
+I've interviewed with them when I was in between jobs interviewing and the amount of money that they're getting from even the state of California.

 They actually have made people think that they are trying to save the polar bear, that they're actually trying to save the planet.